ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 np:
 :   [Domain Owner Assessment Policy](#domain-owner-policy) for non-existent subdomains
     of the given Organizational Domain (plain-text; **OPTIONAL**).
+For this tag, the definition of "non-existent subdomain" is the same as that used for "Non-existent Domains" in (#non-existent-domains).
-Indicates the message handling preference of the Domain Owner or PSO for mail using non-existent subdomains of the prevailing Organizational Domain and not passing DMARC validation.
+    The policy expressed by this tag indicates the message handling preference of the Domain Owner or PSO for mail using non-existent subdomains of the prevailing Organizational Domain and not passing DMARC validation.
 It applies only to non-existent subdomains of the Organizational Domain queried and not to either existing subdomains or the domain itself.
 Its syntax is identical to that of the "p"